 While “ideally we should dispose of one of the two this year,” Capron said today, “we don’t have a knife on the throat and therefore a fire sale doesn’t make sense.”

-Vivendi, whose assets include record company Universal Music Group, video-game maker Activision Blizzard Inc. (ATVI), pay- television business Canal+ as well as phone companies in France, Brazil and Morocco, is studying options for its structure.
+Vivendi, whose assets include record company Universal Music Group, video-game maker Activision Blizzard Inc. (ATVI:US), pay- television business Canal+ as well as phone companies in France, Brazil and Morocco, is studying options for its structure.
 Its French mobile-phone unit SFR posted a fourth-quarter loss before some items as call prices dropped, while revenue from TV, gaming and music assets rose.

 The company didn’t give a group-wide forecast, saying it’s waiting on the results of a strategic review and that all units met their 2012 objectives.
 Net debt came to 13.4 billion euros ($17.5 billion), less than the expected 14 billion euros, also making it easier to wait for better offers, Capron said.